adiskop/adiskop.github.io/_posts/2020-09-30-ruby_self_keyword_-_explained.markdown

 When using **Self** inside of a class - self is going to refer to the *class itself*.

-When we call the initialize method, the interpreter is already executing it, and instantiate an instance, and so **Self** is going to refer to this instance, which is the object itself in this case.
+When we call the initialize method, the interpreter is already executing it, and instantiating a new instance, and so **Self** is going to refer to this instance, which is the object itself in this case.

 Using self is also very useful when we would like to change a class or method name - self would not be affected of this change, when compared to if we simply use the specific class/method name.